-What is Pear Tree Society (PTS)?
+What is the Pear Tree Society (PTS)?

 The Pear Tree Society engages young adults in a one or two-year program of theological study, spiritual disciplines, and fellowship in the context of a community committed to a common Rule of Life.
 PTS does this for the sake of forming young adults in the life of Christ and deepening their connection, commitment, and service to Jesus Christ, His Church, and His World.